wp-plugins/ibeducator/readme.txt

 5. **Pages** - Assign the pages that will be used by the plugin.

 == Changelog ==

+= 1.3.3 =
+* CRITICAL security fix.
+This update fixes the issue where the lesson content was visible to unregistered visitors in the lessons feed, the lessons archive and the search page.
+* Please apply this update as soon as possible.

 = 1.3.2 =
 * Improved the user registration system/API (the payment page), added the user registration actions and filters.
 Some user registration form error messages have been changed (the payment page).